Jean Spangler: Theories and alleged sightings

-At the time, some newspapers reported that Spangler was feared to be one of several female victims in a series of killings in Los Angeles, potentially linked to the Black Dahlia murder in 1947.
+At the time, some newspapers reported that Spangler was feared to be one of several female victims in a series of killings in Los Angeles, potentially linked to the Black Dahlia murder in 1947, given her hair colouring and resemblance to the victim Elizabeth Short.
 Another theory investigated by police was that Spangler's disappearance was related to Los Angeles gangsters with whom she purportedly was associated.
 According to historian Jon Lewis in his book Hard-Boiled Hollywood: Crime and Punishment in Postwar Los Angeles, Spangler had worked for a time as a dancer at Florentine Gardens, a nightclub owned by Mark Hansen and Nils Thor Granlund.
 Lewis claims that her acquaintance with Hansen and Granlund "put her in the orbits" of various mob affiliates, including Anthony Cornero and Mickey Cohen.
-Spangler had allegedly been seen with Davy Ogul, an associate of Cohen's, in Palm Springs, as well as in Las Vegas, Nevada with Ogul and Frank Niccoli, another associate of Cohen's.
+Spangler had allegedly been seen with Davy Ogul, an associate of Cohen's, in Palm Springs, as well as in Las Vegas, Nevada, with Ogul and Frank Niccoli, another associate of Cohen's.
 Ogul disappeared on October 9, 1949, two days after Spangler.
 This led police to investigate the possibility that Spangler and Ogul, who was under indictment for conspiracy, had fled to avoid prosecution.
 Police interrogated Thomas Ellery Evans, a gangster and acquaintance of Ogul, during their investigation.
 In April 1950, Spangler's sister Betsy testified that neither she nor her sister were ever acquainted with Ogul, Cohen, or any of his associates.
+When the men's bodies were later found - probably the victims of a mob hit - it was Jean's mother, Florence, who insisted that her daughter was not the kind of girl to get mixed up with gangsters.

-In 1950, a customs agent in El Paso, Texas reported seeing Ogul and a woman who looked like Spangler in a local hotel.
+In 1950, a customs agent in El Paso, Texas, reported seeing Ogul and a woman who looked like Spangler in a local hotel.
 The hotel clerk identified Spangler from a photograph, but neither Ogul nor Spangler's names appeared on the hotel register.

 Aftermath

 Shortly after Spangler disappeared, custody of her and Benner's daughter, Christine, was temporarily awarded to Benner on October 27, 1949.
 The following year, a custody battle ensued between Benner and Florence, to whom he denied visitation with Christine.
 Benner defied a court order that he permit Spangler's mother to visit the child.
 When Benner was ordered to serve fifteen days in jail for being in contempt of court, he fled California with his daughter, and later settled in Florida.
-Benner died on May 7, 2007 in Jacksonville, Florida.
+Benner died on May 7, 2007, in Jacksonville, Florida.

 The LAPD continued the search and circulated Spangler's picture for several years, in an unsuccessful attempt to find her or any reliable leads.
 Columnist Louella Parsons offered a $1,000 reward for information concerning Spangler's disappearance or location.
 Despite a nationwide search, no further clues have surfaced.
 Possible sightings included northern and southern California, Phoenix, Arizona, and Mexico City over the next two years, but none of those sightings could be validated.
-She is still listed as a missing person, and the LAPD has not closed the case.
+She is still listed as a missing person, and the LAPD still considered the case "open" in 2017.